jerysun/Azure_Cloud_Routines/README.md

 ### Project Description

-To run this app you must create your Azure SQL Database from https://portal.azure.com , however if you just want to read the source codes and learn something, then you don't have to create your SQL Database resource on Microsoft Azure cloud.
+To run this app you must create your Azure SQL Database on https://portal.azure.com , however if you just want to read the source codes and learn something, then you don't have to create your SQL Database resource on Microsoft Azure cloud.

 Note:
 - If you create your own SQL Database on Azure cloud platform, then please replace the placeholder with your own connection string in App.config file.